-- technological advancements improve the economic viability of alternative sources of heavy and light crude oil - changes in the perception of the economic viability of these projects; - shortage of pipeline capacity to transport production to major markets; - lack of sufficient governmental infrastructure funding to support growth; - delays in issuing environmental permits or refusal to grant such permits; - shortage of skilled workers in this remote region of Canada; - cost overruns on announced projects; and - reductions in available credit for customers to fund capital projects. - A significant amount of our revenue is generated by providing construction services for fixed term projects.
+- technological advancements improve the economic viability of alternative sources of heavy and light crude oil; - changes in the perception of the economic viability of these projects; - shortage of pipeline capacity to transport production to major markets; - lack of sufficient governmental infrastructure funding to support growth; - delays in issuing environmental permits or refusal to grant such permits; - shortage of skilled workers in this remote region of Canada; - cost overruns on announced projects; and - reductions in available credit for customers to fund capital projects.

+• A portion of our revenue is generated by providing construction services for fixed term projects.

-More than 9% of our revenue for the year ended December 31, 2016 was derived from projects that we consider to be construction services (37% and 73% for the years ended December 31, 2015 and 2014, respectively).
+Approximately 7% of our revenue for the year ended December 31, 2017 was derived from projects that we consider to be construction services (9% and 37% for the years ended December 31, 2016 and 2015, respectively).
 This revenue primarily relates to site preparation services provided for the construction of extraction, upgrading and other oil sands mining infrastructure projects.
-There is no guarantee that we will find additional sources for generating construction services revenue in 2017.
+There is no guarantee that we will find additional sources for generating construction services revenue in 2018.